A look at the design, market and legacy of Victorian pottery

 The Etruscan Baseball pitcher in its most common colorways.

 The Etruscan pitcher is derived from a Wedgwood jug.
-The Wedgwood soccer and cricket jug was introduced around 1872 as part of the company's Argenta line.
-One side of the jug features two figures playing cricket while the other side shows two figures playing football, or soccer as it is known in the United States.
+The Wedgwood Athletic jug was introduced around 1872 as part of the company's Argenta line.
+One side of the jug features two figures playing cricket while the other side shows two figures playing soccer.
 The Etruscan version is a pretty faithful rendition of the Wedgwood original with one exception.
 As cricket was not played in the U.S., the cricket players on the one side of the Wedgwood jug were replaced by baseball players.
 Baseball was a growing popular sport in the U.S. The Etruscan Works itself had its own baseball team, the Etruscans, who played games against teams from local businesses.

 The Wedgwood original on the left with the Etruscan version on the right